kiboschool/course-programming-1/src/lessons/conditionals/practice.md

 ![A cool snake with blue tinted sunglasses is coiled around some books at the library](/images/cool_library_snake.png)

+## Rock, Paper, Scissors

+In this exercise, you'll recreate the classic game of rock, paper, scissors.

+**Access** the assignment here: https://github.com/kiboschool/rock-paper-scissors

 ## Quick Draw

 In this exercise, you will implement a quick draw game to see how fast the